 Wait until your bridge piercing has healed completely before attempting to change your body jewelry (trust us, it’s worth the wait!).
 As a reminder, a bridge piercing typically takes about 8-10 weeks to heal.
 Because everyone heals at different rates, however, you should consult with your professional piercer before changing your body jewelry.

-Remember that swapping out your body jewelry too early in the healing process may increase the risk of rejection.
+Remember that if you change the jewelry too early in the healing process, it may increase the risk of rejection.
+Always be sure to practice proper body jewelry care.
 You’ll be shopping for cool and colorful jewelry before you know it!